Package 'arcgeocoder'

 Value

 A tibble with the corresponding results.
-The x,y values returned by the API would be named lon,lat.
-Note that these coordinates correspond to the geocoded feature, and may be different of the x,y values provided as inputs.
+The x and y values returned by the API are named lon and lat.
+Note that these coordinates correspond to the geocoded feature and may differ from the x and y values provided as inputs.

 outsr

-The spatial reference can be specified as either a well-known ID (WKID).
-If not specified, the spatial reference of the output locations is the same as that of the service ( WGS84, i.e. WKID = 4326)).
+The spatial reference can be specified as a well-known ID (WKID).
+If not specified, the spatial reference of the output locations is the same as that of the service (WGS84, that is, WKID = 4326).

 See arc_spatial_references for values and examples.